GuilleBeCa/Effects-of-Fear-on-Epidemic-Dynamics/README.md

-# Fear-Models-effects-of-Epidemics-Dynamics
+# Effects of Fear on Epidemic Dynamics
-Final project for the subject 'Life Data Epidemiology' of the MSc Physics of Data
+## Final project for the subject 'Life Data Epidemiology' of the MSc Physics of Data